arpangroup/contract-testing-demo/03-rest-api-both_provider_consumer_contract_test/README.md

         context.verifyInteraction();
     }

-    @State("A product with ID P123 is available in the inventory") public void productP123IsAvailable() {
+    @State("A student with ID P123 is available in the inventory") public void productP123IsAvailable() {
-        System.out.println("Setting up provider state: A product with ID P123 is available in the inventory");
+        System.out.println("Setting up provider state: A student with ID P123 is available in the inventory");
     }

-//    @PactVerifyProvider("A GET request to fetch the details of product ID P123")
+//    @PactVerifyProvider("A GET request to fetch the details of student ID P123")
 //    public String getProductDetails() throws JsonProcessingException {
-//        ProductResponse product = new ProductResponse("P123", "Samsung Mobile", 15000);
+//        ProductResponse student = new ProductResponse("P123", "Samsung Mobile", 15000);
-//        product.setActive(true);
+//        student.setActive(true);
-//        return new ObjectMapper().writeValueAsString(product); // Ensure the provider returns the full response with 'isActive'
+//        return new ObjectMapper().writeValueAsString(student); // Ensure the provider returns the full response with 'isActive'
 //    }

 }